MuneebZ/Challenge_ReportMetric/README.md

 You are greeted with an endpoint that takes a `Date:` as an input via a form.
 The date range is from `2019-08-01` until `2019-09-29` as there are 60 days in total from the data provided.
 This can be changed on `line 31` in `forms.html`.

 Once you have selected a date, click on submit and below `Results:` you will get the necessary endpoint response in a `JSON` format.
+The promotion ids 1 – 5 are from Google Ads, Organics Google, Organic DuckDuckGo, DuckDuckGo Ads, Bing respectively.

 The tests can be run by typing `pytest` in the integrated terminal.